-6 The efficient costs for false alarm attendance
+6 The efficient costs of false alarm attendance

-To inform our draft recommendations, we engaged the CIE to estimate the efficient costs of attending false alarm incidents.
+To inform our recommendations, we engaged the CIE to estimate the efficient costs of attending false alarm incidents.
+CIE's analysis was updated between our Draft and Final Reports.

 The CIE presented 3 approaches:

-- 1. FRNSW's full costs of FRNSW distributed across the time spent attending false alarms, found to be \$4,947 per incident. - 2.
-FRNSW's incremental costs of attending each false alarm, plus a portion of overheads, found to be \$429 per incident). - 3.
-FRNSW's incremental costs of attending each false alarm with a portion of stand-by costs (a hybrid of 1 and 2) found to be \$652.17
+- 1. FRNSW's full costs distributed across the time spent attending false alarms, found to be \$4,947 per incident. - 2.
+FRNSW's incremental costs of attending each false alarm, plus a portion of overheads, found to be \$409 per incident). - 3.
+FRNSW's incremental costs of attending each false alarm with a portion of standby costs (a hybrid of 1 and 2) found to be \$638.28